Celebrate World Wide Web Day

 This laid the foundation for democratizing information and revolutionized how we access and share knowledge.

-Internet and eCommerce Boom
+Internet and ecommerce boom

 With the advent of the World Wide Web, the internet became more accessible to the general public, leading to an eCommerce boom.
 Businesses started establishing their online presence through websites, allowing them to reach a global audience.